nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 `mqtt:on(event, function(client[, topic[, message]]))`

 #### Parameters
-- `event` can be "connect", "suback", "unsuback", "puback", "message", "overflow", or "offline"
+- `event` can be "connect", "connfail", "suback", "unsuback", "puback", "message", "overflow", or "offline"
+- callback function.
+The first parameter is always the client object itself.
+  Any remaining parameters passed differ by event:

-- `function(client[, topic[, message]])` callback function.
-The first parameter is the client.
-If event is "message", the 2nd and 3rd param are received topic and message (strings).
+  - If event is "message", the 2nd and 3rd parameters are received topic and message, respectively, as Lua strings.

+  - If the event is "overflow", the parameters are as with "message", save that the message string is truncated to the maximum message size.

+  - If the event is "connfail", the 2nd parameter will be the connection failure code; see above.

+  - Other event types do not provide additional arguments.
+This has some unfortunate consequences: the broker-provided subscription maximum QoS information is lost, and the application must, if it expects per-event acknowledgements, manage a queue or queues itself.

 #### Returns
 `nil`